FINANCIAL AID INFORMATION

 Tuition payment late fees of 1.5% per month on all overdue tuition payments if student fails to make tuition installment payments on a timely basis (18% APR).

 Students receiving federal and state financial aid must meet Satisfactory Academic Progress Standards as outlines in the Course Catalog.
+For more information on Motion Picture Institute satisfactory academic progress policies see this link.

 Students who violate the schools and Title IV and Title IX drug violation policies can review those policies and penalties by selecting this download link.
 FSA Penalties for Drug Violations.